 At each quarterly review, the Committee publishes a Reserve List containing the six highest ranking non- constituents of the UKX.
 The Reserve List will be used in the event that one or more constituents are deleted from the index during the period up to the next quarterly review.
-If a merger or takeover results in one index constituent being absorbed by another constituent, the resulting company will remain a constituent and a vacancy will be created.
+If a merger or takeover results in one constituent being absorbed by another constituent, the resulting company will remain a constituent and a vacancy will be created.
 This vacancy will be filled by selecting the highest ranking security in the Reserve List as at the close of the UKX calculation two days prior to the deletion and related index adjustment.
-If ar index constituent is taken over by a non-constituent company, the original constituent will be removed and may be replaced by the acquiring company where eligible for the UKX.
+If a constituent is taker over by a non-constituent company, the original constituent will be removed and may be replaced by the acquiring company where eligible for the UKX.
 Otherwise the highest ranking company on the Reserve List will serve as the replacement.
 If a constituent company is split to form two or more companies, both eligible for the UKX, then the resulting companies' index memberships will be re-assessed in order to rebalance the index back to 100.
-The full market capitalizations at the close on the day of the split will be used to determine the most appropriate index memberships for continued inclusion.
-The changes will then be applied at market close on the following day.
+The full market capitalizations at the close or the day of the split will be used to determine the most appropriate index memberships for continued inclusion.
+The changes will then be applied at market close or the following day.
 Consequently, the UKX may have more than 100 companies for two days.
-If the market price of a company resulting from a split is unavailable it may be retained in the index for up to 20 business days and if trading has not commenced, it will be deleted at the market price of the eligible company will remain in the UKX for two trading days and then be deleted at the market price or eviewed at the next quarterly index review.
-If a constituents and be replaced by the highest ranking eligible company will be reviewed at the next quarterly index company from the Reserve List.
+If the market price of a company resulting from a split is unavailable i may be retained in the index for up to 20 business days and if trading has not commenced, it will be deleted at zero value.
+If a split results in the inclusion of ar ineligible company, then the ineligible company will remain in the UKX for two trading days and then be deleted at the market price.
+The eligible company will be retained in the UKX as the replacement company and its continued index membership will be reviewed at the next quarterly index review.
+If a constituent is delisted or ceases to have a firm quotation, it will be removed from the list of c